East Carolina University

 Jon Gilbert

-Prior to serving as athletics director at the University of Southern Mississippi since January 2017, Gilbert worked in senior athletics administrative positions at two Southeastern Conference institutions – the University of Alabama and the University of Tennessee.
-USM increased resources in the areas of academic success and student-athlete well-being under his leadership.
+Prior to serving as athletics director at the University of Southern Mississippi since January 2017, Gilbert worked in senior athletics administrative positions at two Southeastern Conference institutions – the University of Alabama (16 years) and the University of Tennessee (6 years).

 Gilbert is a graduate of Lenoir-Rhyne College in Hickory, N.C., where he was a three-year letterman on the football team.
 He earned a master’s degree in sport administration at Eastern Kentucky University, while working as a graduate assistant football coach.
 The Colonels captured one Ohio Valley Conference championship and earned two berths in the NCAA Division I-AA playoffs.

-He and his wife, Katie, have two teenage children – daughter Larsen and son Kent.
+He and his wife, Katie, have two children – daughter Larsen and son Kent.